milliesaxe/milliesaxe/README.md

 **' Fix me.
 Fix me, motherfucker! '**

-- ## AMANDA , JILL , SIDNEY !  nicknames are ok, and i dont respond to millie.
-Sorrysory
+- **AMANDA , JILL , SIDNEY !  nicknames are ok, and i dont respond to millie.
+Sorrysory**
 - ~~Lesbian , intersex , and i use they/them.
 I look more female, and sound female so i prefer fem terms ^_^ male terms are ok too, but i STRICTLY use they/them.~~
 - Im single, and i make freaky jokes.
-- # Seeing rob zombie 9/14/26:3
+- **Seeing rob zombie 9/14/26:3**
 - im usually very talkative when u get to know me ^_^
-- # ~~if u see me cosplaying someone thats problemmatic problematic PLS KNOW I DONT SUPPORT THEM NOOO ok~~
+-  ~~if u see me cosplaying someone thats problemmatic problematic PLS KNOW I DONT SUPPORT THEM NOOO ok~~
-- i remade my github oki
+- i remade my github okay
            .𖥔 ݁ ˖🦇 ݁˖ ݁𖥔 .. ݁₊ 🩸⊹ . ݁💉˖ . ݁
 -  Im very very very dsylexic, and i cannot read fonts.
 Please try not to use them around me!
 -  i have BPD, and my splits are very often.
 I try to not int with anyone during them.
 SOSOSO sory:(